LAS VEGAS TRAVEL GUIDE

 This Las Vegas Travel Guide shares everything you need to know before visiting sin city, including where to stay, what to do and how to save.

-Midrange: The great thing about Vegas is that prices of budget strip hotels are getting better, with rooms in strip hotels going for $40 if booked in advanced and most central hotels costing $100 – $170.
+Midrange: The great thing about Vegas is that the prices of budget strip hotels are getting better, with rooms in strip hotels going for $40 if booked in advance and most central hotels costing $100 – $170.

-Transport: Deuce and SDX day passes cost $7, the monorail costs $12 for a 24 hour ticket whilst most taxis will take you around the Vegas area for $15 – $25 plus tip.
+Transport: Deuce and SDX day pass cost $7, the monorail costs $12 for a 24-hour ticket whilst most taxis will take you around the Vegas area for $15 – $25 plus tip.

 For those on a budget, there are plenty of pizza and fast food places around but avoid the chains inside hotels as they can be more expensive.

 Avoid using the mini-bars in your hotel as these cost a fortune, stock up at Walgreens; with many dotted along the strip.

 Top-notch restaurants at the best hotel will cost upwards of $200 for two people with drinks, whilst most sit-down meals at reasonable restaurants cost between $50 – $100 for two.